Syllabus (Semester 1, 2026)

 |---|---|---|---|

-Note on Assignment 2: Due date moved to 8 May (Thursday of Week 8) to account for ANZAC Day week having no lecture.
-Students get Week 7 labs to work on dashboards.
+Note on Assignment 2: Due Sunday 10 May 2026, 23:59 NZST.
+The ANZAC Day week has no lecture, so students get the Week 7 lab to work on dashboards.

 Statement on Course Evolution